 The officer at the desk had shown Mike into an interrogation room, and Roberts was now watching him through the one-way glass to size him up.
 The Inspector filled a couple cups of coffee and entered the room to greet the waiting Mike, handing over the hot cup while taking a seat opposite the man.

-“Hello Mr. Williamson, I am Inspector Roberts, I hope you don’t mind answering a few questions for me.
+“Hello Mr. Williamson, I am Detective Roberts, I hope you don’t mind answering a few questions for me.
 First off: what is you relationship to Cameron Burke?”

 “I’m Camerons legal guardian.
 For the record my full name is Michael Roy Williamson.”